Hengchun

-Hengchun Township is a township located on the southern tip of the Hengchun Peninsula in Pingtung County, Taiwan.
+Hengchun is a township located on the southern tip of the Hengchun Peninsula in Pingtung County, Taiwan.
 It is the southernmost township in Taiwan.
 Hengchun is also the only urban township in the southern part of Pingtung County.
-Hengchun has a land area of 136.76 km2 and has a population of 29,835 as of February 2023.
+Hengchun has a land area of 136.76 km2 and has a population of 29,702 as of February 2024.

 The city of Hengchun is the entryway to Kenting National Park, the southernmost National Park in the country.
 With pristine beaches and a vibrant tourist industry, the Hengchun area often attracts more travelers than local residents.
 The city itself was once completely surrounded by a city wall; now about half of the wall remains intact, as well as the four city gates.
 On weekends, the streets of nearby Kenting are filled with cars and tour buses.

 The 2008 Taiwanese film Cape No. 7, the top-grossing film in Taiwan's film history, features Hengchun.